Podcast: what to measure using media monitoring

 Media monitoring: what to measure?

 There’s no one-size-fits-all for what to measure since the structure must be nuanced to the business.
-There are traditional measurements and strategic measurements, Julien said, both of which can be valuable to track in media monitoring.
+There are traditional measurements and strategic measurements, Julien said, both of which can be valuable to track in media monitoring technology.

 Traditional measurements center around your reach and your publications—which aren’t at all bad to know.